Mongolian People's Party: Name restoration

-Victory in the 2020 and 2021 elections
+Victories in the 2020s

 The MPP won a landslide victory in the 2020 parliamentary election.
 The party's election platform had six chapters and addresses population income, economic policy, governance, green development policy, Ulaanbaatar city development, and regional development policy.
 The election result marked the first time a single party has retained an absolute majority in consecutive elections.
 Previously the Mongolian People's Party and the Democratic Party had taken turns wielding a majority in the State Great Khural or were compelled to form coalition governments.

 In June 2021, former prime minister Ukhnaa Khurelsukh of the MPP became the country's sixth democratically elected president after winning the presidential election, further consolidating the party's power in the Mongolian government.

+The party retained its absolute majority (although much reduced) in the 2024 parliamentary election.